oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

    the end-user's password and all of the data protected by that password.

-With OAuth, an end user (resource owner) can grant a financial management service (client) access to their sensitive transaction history stored at a banking service (resource server), without sharing their username and password with the financial management service.
+An example where OAuth is used is where an end user (resource owner) grants a financial management service (client) access to their sensitive transaction history stored at a banking service (resource server), without sharing their username and password with the financial management service.
 Instead, they authenticate